reddit-archive/reddit-plugin-gold/README.md

 # reddit gold plugin

-This plugin adds the /gold/about and /gold/partners pages.
+This plugin adds the /gold/about page.

 ## installation